perneky/EasyMono/README.md

 # Enumerations
 The tools also look for and parse enum types and recreate them in the managed world.
 Both enums in namespaces, and enums embedded in classes are supported.

+# Strings
+Strings are always a special type.
+On the interop interfaces, the tools recognize wide strings (wchar_t).
+The choice is made as the mono strings are utf16 strings so strings can be passed on the border without conversion.

+# Delegates
+When the C++ header parser encounters a definition of an `std::function` like so `using Foo = std::function< int(float floatArg, const wchar_t* stringArg)>` it generates a delegate in the C# side, like so: `public delegate int Foo( float floatArg, string? stringArg )`.
+On every exported C++ method which takes this type as an Rvalue reference, a managed delegate can be passed.
+The tool will generate a C++ wrapper function which takes these arguments, and calls the managed delegate object with it.

 # Tools result
 With these two tools, EasyMono creates a seamless interop between the two worlds.
 All you need to do is to run them as your scripted C++ classes or your managed exported methods change, and the matching interop mechanism will be generated for you.
 Always up to date.